-My name is Janet Cartwright and I am a Clinical Psychologist with over 12 years experience.
+My name is Janet Cartwright and I am a Clinical Psychologist with over 13 years experience as a practitioner.
 I work with adults to improve the way they think, feel and act in order to enhance their lives.

 I have completed a Masters Degree in Clinical Psychology and a Bachelor of Psychology (Honours) .

-I am a member of The Australian Psychological Society and The Australian Clinical Psychology Association.
+I am a member of The Australian Psychological Society (APS), The Australian Clinical Psychology Association (ACPA) and the Australian Professsional Association for Transgender Health (AusPATH).
 I am registered to provide Clinical Psychology services under the Better Access Scheme through Medicare.

 I also work with clients under the Workers Compensation System and DVA.